microsoft/nni/docs/FrameworkControllerMode.md

     accountName: {your_storage_account_name}
     azureShare: {your_azure_share_name}
 ```
-Note: You should explicitly set `trainingServicePlatform: frameworkcontroller` in nni config yaml file if you want to start experiment in frameworkcontrollerConfig mode.
+Note: You should explicitly set `trainingServicePlatform: frameworkcontroller` in nni config yml file if you want to start experiment in frameworkcontrollerConfig mode.

 The trial's config format for nni frameworkcontroller mode is a simple version of frameworkcontroller's offical config, you could refer the [tensorflow example of frameworkcontroller](https://github.com/Microsoft/frameworkcontroller/blob/master/example/framework/scenario/tensorflow/cpu/tensorflowdistributedtrainingwithcpu.yaml) for deep understanding.
 Trial configuration in frameworkcontroller mode have the following configuration keys: